Zhuochenn/GenForce_Code/README.md

 # Getting Started
 ## Environment
-We test our code on NVIDIA A100, 80GB memory.
+We test our code on NVIDIA A100, 80GB memory;
+Reduce batch_size if out of memory;

+(Mininum memory > 8GB to run marker-to-marker translation model; Force prediction model can run < 8GB).
 - Install required denpendencied using our conda env file
 ```
 conda env create -f environment.yaml